Site map

 (28/04/2024) Scanner

-Recently, a friend of my mom has graciously donated me an old flatbed scanner she had, which I've been having a lot of fun with.
-A Plustek OpticPro P12, from 1999 I believe.
+Recently, one of my mom's friends has graciously donated me an old flatbed scanner she had, which I've been having a lot of fun with.
+A Plustek OpticPro P12.

 (27/04/2024) We're back